 The Pharmacy Examining Board recently completed a revision to Wisconsin Administrative Code Chapter Phar 15 which became effective on August 1, 2022.
-The objective of this rule is to repeal and recreate the recent version of Phar 15 to incorporate by reference United States Pharmaceopeia (USP) General Chapters 795 and 797, published on November 1, 2022.
+The objective of this rule is to repeal and recreate the recent version of Phar 15 to incorporate by reference United States Pharmacopeia (USP) General Chapters 795 and 797, published on November 1, 2022.
 The Board will also be incorporating USP General Chapter 800, published on December 1, 2019, as well as USP General Chapter 825, published on December 1, 2020.
+The Board will request approval from the Attorney General, as required by s.
+227.21 (2), Stats., prior to submission of this rule for final adoption and publication.